How to get a Perfect Score for your QCAA English media text?

 Part A: Conceptual Thinking

-In this section, it’s important to ask yourself different questions so you understand more about the texts you’re analysing and the task itself.
-Below are 4 key questions that will help you greatly with your assignment.
-Work on answering each question in detail.
+Ask yourself different questions so you understand more about the texts you’re analysing and the task itself.
+Below are 4 key questions that will help you greatly with your assignment:

 1. How might you focus your analysis of the representation of [insert representation from task sheet]?
 Select from the list your school provided and/or consult your teacher on your own.